1MalikErdas/1MalikErdas/README.md

 - 👋 Hi, I’m @1MalikErdas
 - I'm a software developer student, the school I'm in is called ROC Mondriaan.
 - I am good in HTML/CSS and PHP/SQL.
-I'm currently in my second year and I thrive to become a better developer.
+I'm currently in my third year and I thrive to become a better developer.